VaibhavAureus/safe-wallet-monorepo/apps/web/src/markdown/terms/terms.md

 # 12\.
 Are we responsible for third-party content and services? {#12.-are-we-responsible-for-third-party-content-and-services?}

-1. You may view, have access to, and may use third-party content and services, for example widget integrations, within the Safe{Wallet} App (“Third-Party Features”).
+1. You may view, have access to, and may use third-party content and services, for example widget integrations, within the Aureus Safe App (“Third-Party Features”).
 You view, access, or use Third-Party Features at your own election.
 Your reliance on Third-Party Features is subject to separate terms and conditions set forth by the applicable third party content and/or service provider (“Third-Party Terms”).
 Third-Party Terms may, amongst other things,

    1. involve separate fees and charges,